-It’s been more than six months since Oracle announced it would cease development of its software stack on Intel Itanium, and Itanium-based Hewlett-Packard Integrity shops
+It’s been more than six months since Oracle announced it would cease development of its software stack on Intel Itanium, and Itanium-based Hewlett-Packard Integrity shops are getting antsy.

 In the early days after Oracle dropped that first bombshell, pundits predicted that resolution would be swift, involving a big check from HP to Oracle.
 But that agreement never came and the two companies are now mired in litigation.